The Santa Clauses: Casting

 Tim Allen and Elizabeth Mitchell were announced to be reprising their roles as Scott Calvin / Santa Claus and Carol Calvin / Mrs. Claus, respectively.
 In addition, Kal Penn joined the cast as a character named Simon Choski.
-Elizabeth Allen-Dick, Tim Allen's real life daughter, had been cast in her acting debut as Scott's daughter.
+Elizabeth Allen-Dick, Tim Allen's real life daughter, was cast in her acting debut as Scott's daughter.
 Austin Kane, Rupali Redd and Devin Bright also joined the cast.
 Matilda Lawler joined the cast as a series regular.
 In late July 2022, it was confirmed that David Krumholtz would be reprising his role as Bernard, while the following month, Laura San Giacomo was announced to be portraying the Christmas Witch.
 On February 24, 2023, Eric Stonestreet joined the cast in undisclosed capacity while Marta Kessler was cast to guest star for the second season.
 Three days later, Gabriel Iglesias was cast as a series regular for the second season.
 On May 3, 2023, it was announced that Tracy Morgan was set to make a cameo and Stonestreet was cast as a series regular for the second season.